Toyota Yaris Hatchback (2011 - ) Expert review

 Performance Our rating 2/5

-We’d steer clear of the entry-level engine, a three-cylinder 1.0-litre petrol, unless you only ever drive in town.
+We’d suggest you steer clear of the entry-level engine, a three-cylinder 1.0-litre petrol, unless you only ever drive in town.
 Beyond the city limits, it’s very slow to pick up speed and feels out of its depth on the motorway.
-The only diesel engine on offer, a 1.4 with 89bhp, has similar refinement issues, but at least it’s a little punchier and less hard work in everyday use.
-However, it’s an expensive option, and what that means is that the 1.3-litre petrol represents the best option for most buyers, as it has useful extra punch over the smaller petrol engine, and only gets noisy when you really work it hard.
-The hybrid, which combines a 1.5-litre petrol engine with an electric motor, juggles its two power sources smoothly and effectively, but the continuously variable transmission means it can get rather raucous: put your foot down and the revs shoot up to the limiter until you lift off the accelerator.
+The only diesel engine on offer, a 1.4 with 89bhp, is very noisy, but at least it’s a little punchier and less hard work in everyday use.
+However, it’s an expensive option, and what that means is that the 1.3-litre petrol represents the best option for most buyers, as it has useful extra punch over the smaller petrol engine, and only gets noisy when you work it really hard.
+The hybrid, which combines a 1.5-litre petrol engine with an electric motor, juggles its two power sources smoothly and effectively, and is great around town.
+However, the continuously variable transmission means it can get rather raucous: put your foot down (even in everyday situations, such as puling out of a junction or joining a main road, not just when you want maximum performance) and the revs shoot up to the limiter until you lift off the accelerator.

 Running costs Our rating 3/5

 The high purchase price of the Hybrid will rule it out for some buyers, but compared with other hybrid cars, it is one of the cheapest; and, its 75g/km CO2 emissions mean it will appeal to company users, as well as making it exempt from the London Congestion Charge.
 Hybrid aside, the Yaris is priced competitively with other mainstream superminis.
-It’s not cheap, but it represents decent value when you consider the generous amount of equipment you get.
+It’s not cheap, but it represents decent value when you consider the generous amount of equipment you get on the mainstream models.
 Resale values are fairly par-for-the-course compared with other superminis, too.
 Unsurprisingly, the Hybrid is the version that gives the most efficient motoring, with official fuel consumption of more than 85mpg, but the diesel doesn’t do much worse, with figures of 72.4mpg and 99g/km.
-The 1.0-litre petrol shares the same emissions figure and averages more than 65mpg, and although the 1.33 is the least economical, it still returns almost 58mpg.
+The 1.0-litre petrol shares the same emissions figure and averages more than 65mpg, and although the 1.33 is the least economical, it still returns almost 58mpg - a perfectly respectable figure.

 Reliability Our rating 5/5